 This post may contain affiliate links, and you can read our disclosure information here–

-Are Rajas Low Carb?
+Is Rajas con Queso Low Carb?

-Is Rajas con Queso spicy?
+Is Rajas con Queso a Spicy Dish?

 Rajas depend primarily on poblano chiles, which have a rich distinctive flavor.
 On a scale of 1 to 10, these chiles are a considered around a 4 in terms of heat.
 That can vary, of course, depending on where and how they are grown.